How Does Eating Healthy Affect Your Body?

-Think of your health as the amount of money in your bank account.
+Think of your healthy eating habits as the amount of money in your bank account.
 Just as you’d like to have more money and keep growing, it’s also wise to have more health in your body and keep that growing as well.

-And while maintaining a balanced diet may not always be convenient or cheap, it’ll definitely pay off both in the short and long-term health plan you intend to have for your body.
+Maintaining a balanced diet will definitely pay off both in the short and long-term for your health.

 A healthy diet means you’re doing the following on a daily, or in some cases weekly, basis:

 – Eating a healthy breakfast

 – Eating foods rich in folate, like dark leafy greens, carrots, tomatoes, and bell peppers

 – Balancing your intake of lean protein and whole-grain carbohydrates

 – Cut back on sugar, salt, fats, and alcohol